-The following are examples of annual programs currently offered (for a full list of programming, reference the Annual Security Report which can be found on the Department of Public Safety’s website https://www.gettysburg.edu/offices/public-safety/):
+The following are examples of annual programs currently offered (for a list of programming please visit the Office of Sexual Respect and Title IX’s website https://www.gettysburg.edu/offices/violence-prevention-title-ix/initiatives/)

-Haven and Haven Plus, through EverFi, are online courses required of all students to learn effective ways to prevent and report sexual assault on our campus.
+First year students complete online learning created by the Office of Sexual Respect and Title IX to learn effective ways to prevent and report sexual assault on our campus.
 Employees also receive online education through LawRoom.

 Incoming first year students participate in a series of information sessions about the Clery Act and Title IX information, in addition to learning about the Sexual Misconduct Policy, bystander intervention, and resources.